 The average consumer credit borrowing stood at £38,821 per UK adult in December 2016 – source The Money Charity

 Borrowing in the UK is still on the increase even though the economic times are hard.

 How Long Is The Term Of A Personal Loan?
 Most lenders will offer a choice of repayment terms for a loan.
 Terms will vary but are often between one and five years with the most popular term being 36 months.
 Some loans will go for as long as seven years.
 You can choose the repayment period to suit your own circumstances.
 But, you should be aware that the longer the term, the more interest you will pay.

 Using A Personal Loan For Debt Consolidation

-In a situation where you owe money on several credit cards or store cards, taking out a personal loan to consolidate the debts into one monthly payment may make life easier.
+In a situation where you owe money on several credit cards or store cards, taking out an unsecured loan to consolidate the debts into one monthly payment may make life easier.
 However, it is important to understand that paying off debts over a longer period might mean paying more interest.

-As a rule, personal loans carry a lower rate of interest than credit cards or store cards.
+As a rule, loans carry a lower rate of interest than credit cards or store cards.
 Remember to check carefully.
-There is also some 0% interest rate cards on the market that might be a better option.That is one of the big benefits of personal loans.
+There is also some 0% interest rate cards on the market that might be a better option.That is one of the big benefits of personal finance.

 In August 2014 an article emerged in the Guardian that highlighted yet another banking scandal due to errors in paperwork for personal loans.
 These errors meant that the agreements were not legally enforceable and organisations including Barclays and The Co-operative Bank were forced to set aside funds to pay for claims from personal loan customers.